prashanth-volvocars/gitlab-docs/README.md

        BRANCH_CE: '1234-docs-for-foo'
      ```

-1. Commit your changes adding `WIP:` at the beginning of the commit in order to
+1. Commit your changes and push the branch.
+1. Optionally create an MR marked as `WIP` in order to
    avoid accidental merge, we'll use this only as a Review App.
-1. Push the changes and create an MR.
 1. Wait a few minutes and if the build finishes successfully, you'll be able to
-   see the link to the preview docs.
+   see the link to the preview docs in the [environments page] using the
+   [environment URL button][env-url-button].

-1. If new changes are pushed to the upstream docs, just retry the Review Apps
+If new changes are pushed to the upstream docs, just retry the Review Apps
-   pipeline for the new changes to be deployed.
-The simplest way is to go to
+pipeline for the new changes to be pulled and deployed.
+The simplest way is to
-   the Review App MR, choose the **Pipelines** tab and hit the retry button.
+go to the [environments page], and choose **Re-deploy** for your environment.

-1. Once the docs are eventually merged upstream, don't forget to close the
+Once the docs are eventually merged upstream, don't forget to close the
-   Review Apps MR and delete its branch.
+Review Apps MR (if you created one), delete the branch and stop the environment.

 ## Deployment process